Small Business Goals: How to Set Realistic Goals for Your Small or Expanding Business

 Additionally, you might provide the cook with better equipment.
 If you have a stove where one or two burners do not work, it is time for repairs or a new stove.
 Does the cook have all of the tools required to be more productive?
 For example, is the cook mixing something by hand that could be done with a new mixer?
 All of these issues cost money, so you need to separate this sub-goal into more than one part so that the goal is more realistic.

 Even though you might plan to accomplish a goal in 6 months or a year, you should establish a timeline, especially if a goal has several short-term goals that make it up.
 For items that cost money, know how much you need to save or borrow and how long it will take to obtain the cash.
-For items regarding employees, you might discuss your plans with your employees – they will most likely have to make some of these changes to allow you to realize your goals on time.
+For employee items, you might discuss your plans with your employees – they will most likely have to make some of these changes to allow you to realize your goals on time.

 For example, do you want to increase your online visibility?
 You might need a new website, or you might need to update your current website.
 While this sounds like a tedious task that could take months, but if you break it down into short-term sub-goals, you’ll have your branding and marketing in place before you know it.